10xSebastian/tesseract/README.md

 ## Principles

-In software development, principles are needed to make complex things managable.
+In software development, principles help you to make complex things managable.

 ### Single responsibility